David J. Gingery

 There is another book by Gingery, not usually counted as part of the series, entitled Building a Gas Fired Crucible Furnace (1988).

 The dominant themes of the series are recycling, using inexpensive and free materials, and bootstrapping the shop's capabilities.
 Gingery is noted for using basic methods, seldom used today, in order to make it possible for a skilled hobbyist to build the machines in the book series, usually without the aid of power tools or other expensive instruments.

 In addition to the Build Your Own Metal Working Shop From Scrap series, Dave Gingery and his son Vincent have published a large number of booklets on shop practices, engine construction and mechanical miscellanea.

 Personal life

-Gingery was a gifted amateur musician (primarily tenor banjo) and vocalist performing the music of the Great American Songbook and classic country.
-He was also a skilled luthier who helped his many friends fix and modify their instruments, participated in many musical jam sessions in southwest Missouri and also practiced yodeling alone in his farm fields.
-A cheerful man with a sunny disposition, he is greatly missed by his many friends.
+Gingery was an amateur musician (primarily tenor banjo) and vocalist performing the music of the Great American Songbook and classic country.
+He was also a skilled luthier who helped his friends fix and modify their instruments, participated in many musical jam sessions in southwest Missouri and also practiced yodeling alone in his farm fields.
 He was married and had children.